Monthly Archives: December 2022

 I’m coming, Aridela.
 I will find you.

-This nine-book series is now COMPLETE, and can be found at
+This nine-book series is now COMPLETE, and is available in a boxed set.
+You can find it at:

 iTunes, and many other places.